The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 If you have a chance to visit Ngorongoro Crater, then this is a popular picnic site among safari-goers.

-You will have a chance to enjoy your lunch in this place.
+You will have the opportunity to enjoy your lunch here.

 The Hippo pool is located near the edge of Gorigor Swamp.